shrocky2/Alexa_TiVo/README.md

 # Alexa_TiVo_Control
-Control your TiVo using an Amazon Echo &amp; a Raspberry Pi

-Controlling you TiVo using an Amazon Echo & a Raspberry Pi is pretty easy to set up using this code.
+Controlling your TiVo using an Amazon Echo & a Raspberry Pi is pretty easy to set up using this code.

 Steps Required:
 ----------------------------------------------------------------------------------